ska-sa/mkat-tango/README.rst

 PyTango segfaults if a device server is started more than once in a single process.
 This means that it is not possible to start/stop a tango device server as part of a test fixture.
-To work around this, the nose process plugin along with the `pytango-devicetest` module is used.
+To work around this, the nose process plugin along with the `tango.test_context` module is used.
 Adding `--processes=1 --process-restartworker --process-timeout=300` to a nose command line will cause each test tango device class (tango device fixtures are handled per-class) to be run in a new process.